…and welcome to 2023!

 New Year’s Eve 2022, here we go again!

-We’ve had good ones; we’ve had bad ones and we’ve had ones that we down right just don’t remember.
+We’ve all had good ones; we’ve had bad ones and we’ve had ones that we down right just don’t remember.
 No matter how you choose to spend the night celebrating not only a new year but a new decade, we are so lucky here in Sydney to have world class activities on offer.
 From arguably the most spectacular fireworks display, to the amazing events across every suburb, New Years in Sydney attracts quite the crowd – like over 1 million people kind of crowd.